mantidproject/mantid/docs/source/release/v6.1.0/framework.rst

 Improvements
 ############

-- The line plots now respect the status of the Track Cursor checkbox.
+- Line plots now respect the status of the Track Cursor checkbox.

 Bugfixes
 ########